 Select the gear icon for your site to open the Site Settings.

-Check the box to allow the data to be recorded.
+Uncheck the Suppress keystroke data on allowed input fields box to allow the data to be recorded.

-Once you have followed both steps, the allowed fields you selected in your code will now be recorded as long as they are not included in our Allowing Restrictions.
+Once you have followed both steps, the allowed fields you selected in your code will now be recorded as long as they are not included in our Allowing Restrictions mentioned in the section below.

 Allowing restrictions